-John Annoni is in his twenty-seventh year with the Allentown School District and is the founder of Camp Compass.
+John Annoni is in his twenty-ninth year with the Allentown School District and is the founder of Camp Compass and Hunting Awareness.
 He was raised by his grandparents and surrounding relatives.
 He is married to Annette Annoni and has one son named Landon.
 All of his life he has lived in Allentown and because of his inner city and educational experience he was able to develop a trend setting outdoor system.
 After graduating from Safari Club International’s A.W.L.S. school and working summer programs for Pool Wildlife Sanctuary, he confirmed his idea that many kids needed more of an opportunity to take part in what impacted his life –“real” outdoor experiences.
 Due to limited resources as a child, John was not able to hunt and fish often but that did not prevent him from trying to find ways to be away from the city.
 Coming from a family of non-sportsmen John relied on outreach programs, books, relatives and neighbors to expose him to the outdoors and its activities.
 His multi award winning program is set up to do just that take students and show them the many opportunities outside their urban environment.

 Beginning in 1994 with some of his classroom students, John started developing conservation curriculum and using it after school.
 The student’s response was strong and over time John’s enrichment program grew into a federally recognized 501c3 organization called Camp Compass Academy.

 Camp Compass is a unified effort introducing urban students in grades five through twelve to various outdoor activities.
 During the sessions students are introduced and networked to numerous community businesses and working role models.
 The consequence is an educated population understanding selected careers, conservation, sportsmen’s philosophies and their activities.